jrkerns/pylinac/docs/source/winston_lutz.rst

     .. warning:: Analysis can fail or give unreliable results if any Restriction is violated.

 * The BB must be fully within the field of view.
-* The BB must be within 2.5cm of the real isocenter.
+* The BB must be within 2.0cm of the real isocenter.
 * The images must be acquired with the EPID.
+* The linac scale should be IEC 61217.

 **Analysis**